Translate this page

 • You can start contraception such as the contraceptive pill or vaginal ring the day after Step 2 of treatment and these methods will be effective immediately.

-No matter which contraception you using, you should not have vaginal intercourse for 1 week after your treatment.
+No matter which contraception you use, you should not have vaginal intercourse for 1 week after your treatment.

 Hormonal IUD